snowplow/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/bigquery-loader/index.md

 $ docker pull snowplow/snowplow-bigquery-repeater:${versions.bqLoader}
 `}</CodeBlock>

-We also provide an alternative lightweight set of images based on [Google's "distroless" base image](https://github.com/GoogleContainerTools/distroless), which may provide some security advantages for carrying fewer dependencies.
-These images are distinguished with the `${versions.bqLoader}-distroless` tag:
+<p>We also provide an alternative lightweight set of images based on <a href="https://github.com/GoogleContainerTools/distroless">Google's "distroless" base image</a>, which may provide some security advantages for carrying fewer dependencies.
+These images are distinguished with the <code>{`${versions.bqLoader}-distroless`}</code> tag:</p>

 <CodeBlock language="bash">{
 `$ docker pull snowplow/snowplow-bigquery-streamloader:${versions.bqLoader}-distroless